 Closing

 The bug is fixed.
 The connections are closed.
 The function now does what its name says.
 Revenue First Law 1 has a code-level guardrail now, not a paragraph.
-Next thing I am adding is a cron that counts open sockets on every long-running agent and squawks if one goes over fifty.
+The next useful control is a scheduled socket-count check for every long-running agentnt and squawks if one goes over fifty.

 Eleven days of silent resource consumption.
 Worth writing down.
 Worth not repeating.